 This will eliminate the urge to dump every concept in the backlog and fatten it.
 Furthermore, schedule time to review the log and consider those items that might be promoted for development.

 Consider the use of a scoring system.
-A mechanism like this can help to maintain the strategic alignment of a task and thus determine the overall commercial value of it to the organization.
+A mechanism like this can help to maintain the strategic alignment of a task and thus determine its overall commercial value to the organization.
 Scoring tasks in the backlog in this fashion can make issues such as resource allocation easier to direct.

 Further still, developing a robust framework based around the company’s commercial objectives can streamline the whole prioritization process.